San Juan Islands National Monument, WA – Volunteer Vacations 2023

 On this trip, American Hiking Society volunteers will perform trail maintenance, noxious weeds eradication and recreation site maintenance.
 The crew will be transported to and from base camp to the work areas via carpools and or boat with minimal hiking involved.
 Dependent on the weather, projects may be performed on outer islands.
 Volunteers will be engaged with a handful of other agency representatives in the SJI and also working outside of BLM lands.
 It takes an island and we all share when we can!

-AHS acknowledges with gratitude that this project takes place on the traditional lands of the Coast Salish peoples past and present.
-We honor the land itself, the Indigenous communities who have stewarded this land for generations, and those who continue to steward these lands today.
-AHS invites all volunteers to join us in our commitment to support and amplify the work of Indigenous communities as they work to dismantle the systems of oppression that these communities continue to face today.
+AHS acknowledges with gratitude that this project takes place on the traditional lands of the Semiahmoo, S’Klallam, Á,LEṈENEȻ ȽTE (W̱SÁNEĆ), Hul’qumi’num Treaty Group, Lhaq’temish (Lummi).
+Samish and Tulalip peoples past and present.
+We honor the land itself, the Indigenous communities who have stewarded this land for generations, their deep and sacred connection to these lands, and those who continue to steward these lands today.
+We offer this land acknowledgement as the first of many steps to stand as an ally and amplify Indigenous voices.
+We invite the American Hiking Society community to join us through continued efforts to support Indigenous communities and learn more about the history of the lands on which we live, work and recreate.